 Round sum allowances may feature in a number of payments you make to employees and should be recorded in the appropriate P11D section.

-Class 1A NICs aren’t due if the van is:
+Class 1A NICs aren’t due and don’t need to be reported on the P11D if the van is:

 - available to the employee for business travel and commuting

 - not used for any other private purpose except to an insignificant extent